Skip to main content

 Altaf Stationwala President & CEO, Unity Health Toronto

-• Safety, trust, and performance: Embedding clinical governance, cybersecurity, patient safety, and quality assurance into next-generation surgical innovation.
+• Building a data, insights-driven culture: Embedding clinical governance, cybersecurity, patient safety, and quality assurance into next-generation innovation

 9:30AM